Bokai-Bi/Unity-Tutorial/coolstuff.md

 - A good programmer manages the complexity by **abstracting at the correct level**, **reducing redundant code** and **making the code more understandable**.
   - Please do not overly abstract. **Premature abstraction is the root of all software evils**.
 - Programming in Unity, like dealing with any complex API, involves a large amount of **searching things up and referencing the Unity documentation**.
 Your first step whenever encountering anything you don’t know should be **searching online**.
   - Small caveat, I recommend **against** overly relying on “how to do x in Unity” videos.
 Searching the documentation and trying to put the pieces together will not only help you improve quickly, but also allow you to customize your solution for your specific usecase.
+When you watch those videos, try to make sure you understand why things are done the way they are.
 - AI can make development a lot faster, but is **heavily recommended against** for inexperienced developers.
 If you do want to use AI, make sure you fully understand the code you’re using.
   - Anecdotally, in-editor tools like Github Copilot works much, much better than simply asking CharGPT in the browser, as it provides the AI with more context (which gamedev is heavily dependent upon).